ER-solutions/jupyter-nvim/README.md

 ```

 # Requirements
-For making the pairing with .sync.ipynb and .sync.py
+For making the pairing between .sync.ipynb and .sync.py

 ```pip install jupytext```